-The Board's total assets and deferred outflows of resources increased \$13,034,814 from fiscal year 2020.
+The Board's total assets and deferred outflows of resources decreased \$11,233,613 from fiscal year 2021.
 The statement of net position indicates the most significant change was in cash.
-Cash increased primarily due to the maturity of Certificates of Deposit that were not renewed.
-Capital assets were also higher due to three large projects in construction (Advanced Metering System, Reservoir Replacement, and Fiber-to-the-Home).
+Cash decreased primarily due to the defeasance of the 2015A Electric & Water Revenue bonds and paying off two KIA loans.
+Capital assets were higher due to three large projects in construction (Advanced Metering System, Reservoir Replacement, and Fiber To The Home).